I-League: Tiago Adan inspires late Real Kashmir comeback against Neroca FC | www.lokmattimes.com

 I-League: Tiago Adan inspires late Real Kashmir comeback against Neroca FC

-Kalyani, March 15 Real Kashmir managed to come back from behind with late goals as they managed to get away with a 3-3 draw against Neroca FC at the Kalyani Stadium on Tuesday.
+Real Kashmir managed to come back from behind with late goals as they managed to get away with a 3-3 draw against Neroca FC in their I-League clash, at the Kalyani Stadium on Tuesday.

 The match started with Neroca FC switching on attack mode as soon as the whistle blew, and in just the second minute, they created a chance that just went wide.
 Two minutes later, Real Kashmir got into the action as Mason Robertson picked up a cross from Abhash Thapa from the left, but his header went straight into Neroca goalkeeper Shubham Dhas' hands.